vseventer/markmyjourney/content/blog/20160128-diving-the-great-barrier-reef.md

 cover = "010A.jpg"
 +++

-It only took two minutes after landing in Cairns before we switched our long pants and shoes for shorts and flip-flops: North Queensland has a hot & humid tropical climate.
+It only took two minutes after landing in Cairns before we swapped our long pants and shoes for shorts and flip-flops: North Queensland has a hot & humid tropical climate.
 Our main objective for the weekend was to see the Great Barrier Reef, but by renting a car we were able to explore the surrounding areas as well.

 <!--more-->
 ## Kuranda National Park
-The road into Kuranda National Park is windy, which caused our stomachs to be upset since we just landed hours earlier.
+The windy road into Kuranda National Park caused our stomachs to be upset since we just landed hours earlier.
 Our first stop was the picturesque village of Kuranda itself, nestled in the rainforest.
 After strolling through the unique markets of Kuranda selling anything from crafts and local produce, we visited the picturesque Barron Falls.
 An easy five-minute walk on a paved trail provided a view of the rainforest and falls.

 ## Port Douglas
 We did not stay in Kuranda too long, as we wanted to make a two-hour drive north towards Port Douglas.
-But nota after making a quick stop at Palm Cove beach, a beautiful resort area with a very picturesque palm tree lined beach and vibrant beach life.
+But not after making a quick stop at Palm Cove beach, a beautiful resort area with a very picturesque palm tree lined beach and a vibrant beach life.

 Port Douglas serves as both a gateway to the Great Barrier Reef and a popular resort area.
 The main street is quite lively, yet that’s about all as the town is surprisingly small.
 After an hour or so, we headed back to Cairns for a long night of sleep, as the next day would be a long one.